instride-ch/pimcore-deployer/README.md

 ![Pimcore Deployer](docs/images/github_banner.png "Pimcore Deployer")

-This library gives you a clean example of how to use deployer with Pimcore 5.*.
+This library gives you a clean example of how to use [Deployer](https://deployer.org/) together with [Pimcore](https://pimcore.com/en) (Version 5+) in order to deploy your application to a web server.

-It provides you with additional tasks needed to successfully deploy Pimcore application into different environments.
+It provides you with additional tasks needed to successfully deploy a Pimcore application into different environments.

 ## Installation